SPARTA

 Input: Microphone array signals | Output: Ambisonics | Related publication

 ‘Array2SH’ encodes spherical/cylindrical array signals into spherical harmonic (SH; AKA Ambisonic) signals.
 The plug-in allows the user to specify: the array type (spherical or cylindrical), whether the array has an open or rigid enclosure, the radius of the array, the radius of the sensors (in cases where they protrude out from the array), the microphone/hydrophone coordinates (up to 128 channels), sensor directivity (omni-dipole-cardioid), and the speed of sound (so that both microphone and hydrophone arrays are supported).
-The plug-in then determines the order-dependent equalisation curves that need to be imposed onto the initial spherical harmonic signals estimate, in order to remove the radial influence of the array itself.
+The plug-in then determines the order-dependent equalisation curves that need to be imposed onto the initial Ambisonic signals estimate, in order to remove the radial influence of the array itself.
 However, especially for higher-orders, this generally results in a large amplification of the low frequencies (including the sensor noise at these frequencies that accompanies it); therefore, four different regularisation approaches have been integrated into the plug-in, which allow the user to make a compromise between noise amplification and transform accuracy.
-These target and regularised equalisation curves are depicted on the user interface to provide visual feedback.

 The plug-in also allows the user to ‘Analyse’ the spatial encoding performance using objective measures described in [7,8], namely: the spatial correlation and the level difference.
-Here, the encoding matrices are applied to a simulated array, which is described by multichannel transfer functions of plane waves for 812 points on the surface of the spherical/cylindrical array.
-The resulting encoded array responses should ideally resemble spherical harmonic functions at the grid points.
-The spatial correlation is then derived by comparing the patterns of these responses with the patterns of ideal spherical harmonics, where ‘1’ means they are perfect, and ‘0’ completely uncorrelated; the spatial aliasing frequency can therefore be observed for each order, as the point where the spatial correlation tends towards 0.
+Here, the encoding matrices are applied to a simulated array.
+The spatial correlation metric is derived by comparing the produced Ambisonic patterns with ideal Ambisonic patterns, where ‘1’ means they are perfect, and ‘0’ means they are uncorrelated; the spatial aliasing frequency can therefore be observed for each order, as the point where the spatial correlation tends towards 0.
 The level difference is then the mean level difference over all directions (diffuse level difference) between the ideal and simulated components.
-One can observe that higher permitted amplification limits [Max Gain (dB)] will result in noisier signals; however, this will also result in a wider frequency range of useful spherical harmonic components at each order.
-This analysis is primarily based on code written for publication [8], which compared the performance of various regularisation approaches of encoding filters, based on both theoretical and measured array responses.
+A higher permitted amplification limits [Max Gain (dB)] will result in noisier signals; however, this will also result in a wider frequency range of useful Ambisonic components at each order.
+This analysis is primarily based on code written for publication [8].

 For convenience, the specifications for several commercially available microphone arrays have been integrated as presets; including: mh Acoustic’s Eigenmike32/Eigenmike64, the Zylia array, and various open-tetrahedral microphone arrays.